blackferncreations/germankeycut/README.md

 * a separate company
 * a separate commercial offer
+* software
-* an open-source version of GermanKeyCut
+* an open-source product
 * a substitute for the current website
-* a complete description of every possible engagement
+* a complete description of every possible client engagement

 Where current commercial positioning and scope are concerned, the website remains authoritative.